- The panels do not protrude from the roof by 1 metre.

 - Is NOT in a conservation area.

-A planning application for solar panels should consist of the following information,
+Scottish legislation requires specific information is provided for all planning applications.
+A planning application for solar panels should consist of the following information.

 - Supplementary information as required for your specific project.

 Your local architectural service provider will be able to individually assess your specific requirements.
 Find an Architect, Architectural Technician, or Planner to help with your project on Do I Need Permissions Who Can Help Pages.

 If you are considering lodging your own planning application you can submit your planning application online at the Scottish government’s e-planning website.
 Submitting your planning application online can save time and money.
 The e-planning website will also provide you with a checklist of information required for your application.
 Visit the Scottish government’s e-planning website to get started.